acao/rikki.dev/pages/posts/npm-libraries-should-not-bundle-dependencies.md

 Vite library mode and esbuild with `bundle: true` are great for shipping CDN bundle libraries (say for usage on unpkg, jsdelivr, etc), or for end-consuming apps that deploy somewhere, **where shipping with bundled dependencies is a desired feature**.

-However, for esm modules on npm or other javascript package registries, this results in false postivies regarding dependencies, and supply chain vulnerabilities, debugging issues, bundle size issues, and a loss of other patch improvements & flexibility for the end user.
+However, for esm modules on npm or other javascript package registries, this results in false positives regarding dependencies, and supply chain vulnerabilities, debugging issues, bundle size issues, and a loss of other patch improvements & flexibility for the end user.

 Why?
 In short, because **your project lockfile is no longer the source of truth.**